Shippable/docs/sources/platform/cli-aws.md

-page_main_title: Cassandra Service Overview
+page_main_title: AWS CLI Overview
 main_section: Platform
 sub_section: Job Runtime
-sub_sub_section: Services
+sub_sub_section: CLIs
-page_title: Cassandra Service Overview
+page_title: AWS CLI Overview

-# Cassandra Job Images
+# AWS CLI

-Job Images for Cassandra are available for multiple operating systems, languages and versions.
+Job Images with AWS CLI pre-installed are available for multiple operating systems, languages and versions.
 Each os-language-version combination is published in Docker hub as an image with a specific tag.
-The Docker hub account where we publish these images is drydock.
+The Docker hub account where we publish these images is `drydock`.

-If you specify the version in Shippable.yml, the platform automatically selects the right image for you.
-However, you can also script the install of any prior or later release of the service if you so desire.

 ## Supported Version Tags
-The drydock docker image is tagged when the image is updated.
+The `drydock` Docker image is tagged with a new version when the image is updated.
 These are the supported tags -

 * v5.7.3
+* v5.6.1
+* v5.5.1
+* v5.4.1
+* v5.3.2

 ## Supported OS-Language Versions
-Cassandra service is available on the drydock links specified below for these OS and language versions.
+AWS CLI is available on the drydock links specified below for these OS and language versions.

 |Language| Ubuntu 14.04 Docker image name                    | Ubuntu 16.04 Docker image name                                    |
 |--------------------|--------------------------------------------|------------------------------------------------------------|